| Nail Çakırhan and

 are becoming increasingly common.
 The climate consists of hot summer days

 tempered by a cool sea breeze, an mild winter with cold nights.
+Brief.
+Corresponding to the rather simple needs

 of Nail and Halet Çakırhan, the house was to be quite straightforward.
 It was to